Current Post-Baccalaureate Students

 Started program in Fall 2024

 Jasmine graduated from the University of California, Irvine in 2022 with a B.A. in Psychological Science and. in Criminology, Law, and Society.
 During her undergraduate studies, Jasmine joined the Latinx Student Psychological Association, immersing herself in the Latinx experience of higher education and mental health.
 She was also part of the Peer Educator Program at the Counseling Center, where she not only expanded her knowledge on student mental health topics but also had the opportunity to educate her peers by curating and presenting psychoeducational workshops.
 After graduation, Jasmine worked as a Research Assistant and then Research Coordinator at Health & Inclusivity, a company dedicated to helping organizations analyze and implement DEI initiatives.
 Additionally, she was a Scheduling Assistant at Camden Center, a mental health and addiction treatment center that offers patients personalized care through interdisciplinary treatment.
-Through these roles, Jasmine has learned about the importance of mental health and has developed a strong commitment to fostering inclusive environments that prioritize well-being and equitable access to care.
-During her time in the post-bacc program, Jasmine has been working in Professor Schiffman’s Psychosis Risk, Evaluation, Early Intervention, and Treatment (PREVENT) Lab, contributing to research focused on the early identification of clinical high-risk individuals for psychosis, with the goal of improving detection methods and developing interventions to prevent the onset of psychotic disorders.
+Through these roles, Jasmine learned about the importance of mental health and has developed a strong commitment to fostering inclusive environments that prioritize well-being and equitable access to care.
+During her time in the post-bacc program, Jasmine has been working in Professor Schiffman’s Psychosis Risk, Evaluation, Early Intervention, and Treatment (PREVENT) Lab, resulting in a poster presentation at the 2025 Undergraduate Research Opportunities Program conference at UC Irvine.
+In addition, she has been taking courses such as Clinical Psychology and Psychosis, and she received $700 scholarship from the UCI Division of Continuing Education.

 Autumn Whitefield-Madrano